Code-Institute-Submissions/first-milestone-project-3/README.md

 [Wireframe for Mobile Version](https://www.dropbox.com/s/dqckc62uodvmusw/Mobile_Devices_Wireframe.JPG?dl=0)<br/>

 #### Features
--The website is responsive and conforms to different phone and computer browsers.
-This has been validated on the W3C Markup Validation Service.<br/>
+-The website is responsive and conforms to different phone and computer browsers.<br/>
 -The **Navigation Menu** provides a single scrollable feature with clickable link directing users to different sections.<br/>
 Hovering over the links shows active status of the links. <br/>
 The Navigation Menu list collapses to a burger button when viewed on smaller devices.<br/><br/>